tathanhdinh/tocc/README.md

 # uCc: untyped (or micro) C compiler

 `uCc` is a small C compiler which presents the idea of *type-flattening obfuscation*.
 Its objectives is to make the type reconstruction from binary code hard.
-To get the idea, try to decompile<sup>1</sup> some object files in [demo](./demo) to see the output.
+You may try to decompile<sup>1</sup> some object files in [demo](./demo) to see the output.

-`uCc` compiles with Rust 1.40.0 and is tested in Linux only, it should work on Windows in WSL but this is not tested.
+`uCc` compiles with Rust >= 1.40.0 and is tested on Linux, it should work on Windows in WSL but this is not tested.

 ## Compilation
 ```